the-technat/WALL-E/docs/arch.md

 # /dev/sda1
 UUID=73FB-6274          /boot           vfat            rw,relatime,fmask=0022,dmask=0022,codepage=437,iocharset=ascii,shortname=mixed,utf8,errors=remount-ro   0 2

-/swapfile none swap sw 0 0
 ```

 Note: UUIDs are different on every system.

 ## Bootstrap system
 From now we are ready to get a system on our disk.
 In arch there is a tool called `pacstrap` that does the heavy lifting for us.
 To start be install the `base` package alongside the `linux` package (which is the actual kernel).
-Then be also install `lvm2` because the system needs lvm support.
+Then we also install `lvm2` because the system needs lvm support.
 The `linux-firmware` package contains drivers for many hardware and is in my case used to get the correct wifi drivers.
-The last `base-devel` package conains multiple tools for development and compiling.
-It's required for package from the AUR.
+The last `base-devel` package contains multiple tools for development and compiling.
+It's usually required for packages from the AUR (they are compiled locally).

 ```
 pacstrap -i /mnt base base-devel linux linux-firmware lvm2 linux-headers
 # pacstrap -i /mnt base base-devdl linux-lts linux-firmware lvm2 linux-lts-headers
 ```

-Note the second commented line, you can either install the normal kernel, or the LTS-kernel or both.
+Note the second commented line.
+You can either install the normal kernel, or the LTS-kernel or both.
 The LTS or Long-Time-Support kernel is known for it's focus on stability and it's security updates over many years.
 It can be a good idea to install both so you always have a fallback if your main kernel breaks something on an update.
 Note that if something is wrong with your installation (if you mixed up your init-ramfs or you forgot to remove a mount from fstab for example) the LTS entry won't help you as the root disk is still the same.

+Does anyone notice that a Nerd (which uses Kernel 5.14.15 at the time of this writting) has written this description about LTS 🤣?

 ### arch-chroot
 After we've installed the base system we can change our root to /mnt so that we can do further configurations to the os-disk: